Suggest a Songfact / Artistfact

-Many of the traditional versions have only 4 verses, but the most recognized version, and the most common one for Ireland, has six verses in total. (thanks, Annabelle - Eugene, OR, for above 2)
+Many of the traditional versions have only four verses, but the most recognized version, and the most common one for Ireland, has six verses in total.

 Some of the many artists who recorded this include Judy Garland, Bing Crosby, Johnny Cash, Patti LaBelle, Glen Miller and Elvis Presley.